apache/cordova-docs/www/docs/en/dev/cordova/storage/storage.md

 ### Web browser limitations

 The actual behavior may depend on which browser is used.
-There may be differences on Edge and Firefox browsers, for example.
+There could be differences between the behavior on the Safari and Firefox browsers, for example.

 ### Windows Limitations